HassanOueini/Path-Simulation-SDE/README.md

 # Path-Simulation-SDE
 The SDE Simulator is a C++ project that simulates the paths of a stochastic differential equation (SDE), typically used in financial modeling, physics, and other fields requiring probabilistic simulations.
 This project implements the Geometric Brownian Motion (GBM) model, a popular SDE used in stock price modeling, using a numerical solution for discrete time steps.

+# Abstract
+This project is a simulation of stock price movements using the concept of Geometric Brownian Motion (GBM).
+GBM is similar to a "random walk" idea.
+Imagine starting at a crossroads and taking steps in random directions—sometimes forward, sometimes backward.
+Over time, your position changes unpredictably.
+In this context, the "steps" represent small time intervals, and the "directions" reflect the random fluctuations of a stock's price due to market factors.
+The goal of this project is to answer two main questions: After a certain number of steps (or time intervals), where might the stock's price end up?
+Over a specified time frame, how does the stock's price evolve?
+This simulation provides a mathematical and computational way to visualize and analyze the potential paths a stock's price could take over time.

 # What It Does
 The simulator generates multiple paths of the stock price over time, based on a set of user-defined parameters such as the drift rate ($\mu$), volatility ($\sigma$), and initial price (S0).
 It then allows for analysis of the generated paths (mean, variance) and stores the results.
 # How to Modify It